 Of course, all of the retailers mentioned above also have something else in common in that they have all recently been subject to security breaches involving customer payment cards or personal information.

 The conclusion drawn from the findings by eDigitalResearch is as follows:

-“Onus is very much on retailers to invest in and improve their security measures for their online customers – over two thirds (67%) expect organisations to contact them immediately (within 6 hours) by email or phone if security had been breached and it leads to a potential loss of data”
+“Onus is very much on retailers to invest in and improve their security measures for their online customers – over two thirds (67%) expect organizations to contact them immediately (within 6 hours) by email or phone if security had been breached and it leads to a potential loss of data”

-In other words, customers don’t just expect to be better protected, but are savvy enough to appreciate that breaches can still happen even with appropriate security best practices in place, and are wanting contingency plans in place that allow them to be notified within the same business day in the event of a breach occurring.
+In other words, customers don’t just expect to be better protected but are savvy enough to appreciate that breaches can still happen even with appropriate security best practices in place, and are wanting contingency plans in place that allow them to be notified within the same business day in the event of a breach occurring.

-It speaks of a very realistic view on cyber security and one that is encompassed not only by the PCI DSS (which on-line retailers should be operating in order to meet agreements with their banks and the payment card brands), but all other security best practice frameworks.
+It speaks of a very realistic view on cyber security and one that is encompassed not only by the PCI DSS (which online retailers should be operating in order to meet agreements with their banks and the payment card brands) but all other security best practice frameworks.

-In doing so, if a system is still breached despite all the defenses being enabled, the retailer would know that an attack has succeeded and ensure that other action can be taken to prevent the damage being any greater than it needs be.
+In doing so, if a system is still breached despite all the defenses being enabled, the retailer would know that an attack has succeeded and ensure that other action can be taken to prevent the damage being any greater than it needs to be.

 Retailers would do well to listen to customers’ expectations and pay heed to the lessons learned by their peers.
-The growing consumer awareness of online security will ultimately expose those organisations that fail to take online security seriously to significant repercussions of brand damage.
+The growing consumer awareness of online security will ultimately expose those organizations that fail to take online security seriously to significant repercussions of brand damage.